Happily Ever After

 We shed a few sentimental tears watching the happy ending culminating from a life of struggle.
 We are romantic by nature.
 We cheer for the underdog.
 We embrace love.
 Romance gives richness to life.
 But reality often doesn’t meet Hollywood’s standards—much too ordinary.

 The greater the need for security, the more firmly we grasp beliefs of salvation, attachments where unconditional love abounds, no matter how unlovable our behaviors might be.
-But these shallow pictures of love require a partner without a soul, where the partner’s limited role in the one-sided relationship is the quelling of our desires for security.
-We have no room for their expressions of individuality because the differences arouse suspicion and fear.
+But these shallow pictures of love require a partner without a soul, where the partner’s limited role is quelling our desires for security.
+We have no room for their expressions of individuality because those expressions arouse suspicion and fear.

-When faced with the realization of the limits of romance, some choose to bypass attachment and spend evenings alone (there is nothing wrong with this).
-Unrealistic demands for perfection from imperfect partners destroy many promising relationships.
+When faced with the limits and demands of romance, some choose to bypass attachment and spend evenings alone (there is nothing wrong with this).
+Unrealistic demands destroys many promising relationships.
 I settled for imperfection.
-And I’m ecstatic my wife was willing to settle with my gross collection of nicks and glitches.
+And I’m ecstatic my wife was also willing to settle with my collection of nicks and glitches.

 Overtime unrealistic views end in disappointment, discouragement and pain.
 The distorted lens of idealism begins to view the imperfect partner as the enemy, to be fixed or abandoned.
 Most failed relationships are not because a chosen partner transformed to the evil villain.
 The failed relationships slowly deteriorate from accumulated misunderstandings, false attributions, and failure to actively build connections.
 The lofty expectations provide goals to work toward, not the standards that must be met.

 Reach out to your partners in their imperfections, learn healthy conflict resolution, and build meaning together.
 You may not experience happily-ever-after Hollywood style, but you can enjoy a rich mixture of appreciation, joy, and sprinkled with patience.